Hip Replacement Compensation Claims

 TSR Injury Law is a leading personal injury law firm serving Minneapolis and the state of Minnesota.
 We are passionate about helping injured people find justice.
 Our partners have years of experience and a history of winning impressive settlements, including a recent $1.5 million verdict for a hip fracture.

 Hip replacement surgery following a car accident or motorcycle accident happens all too often.
 When it does, you need expert legal representation to secure adequate compensation for your potential loss of quality of life.
-Contact a Minnesota Hip Replacement Lawyer at 612-TSR-TIME.
+Contact a licensed Minnesota personal injury lawyer by calling (612) TSR-TIME.

 Minnesota Hip Replacement